stamkovs/online-shop/README.md

    For facebook you will need to open this [link](https://developers.facebook.com/apps/).
    Once you are logged in you should see the green Create App button.
 Click on it and select the option Build Connected Experiences and click Continue.
    Populate all the fields if some are not already prefilled, and choose your app display name freely.
 Click on Create App.
 Then you will be redirected to a new screen and you need to find the Facebook Login, click on set up, and choose Web.
-The site URL that you will be asked to enter is: http://localhost:4400/ .
+The site URL that you will be asked to enter will be the one configured for your frontend (in my case initialy to http://localhost:4400/, but after the addition of tls certificate I've changed it to https://shop.stamkov.com).
    Save it and skip the next steps there but rather in the left sidebar under the Facebook Login, click on settings.
 There you can see the Client OAuth Settings, but the defaults are fine, unless you want the user to always enters his Facebook password in order to log in on the website.

    Next thing you need to configure is on the left sidebar to click on Settings -> Basic There you will have your App ID/ ClientID and App Secret/Client Secret, which you can add in application.properties, however we still need to set up the needed fields properly.

-   The display name is up to you to choose, the App Domains should be localhost, and you can also add the same privacy policy link as for google, https://www.privacypolicygenerator.info/live.php?token=gF3bqGg7XVtgMg0NM0fcSfvYxlaqjiJ5.
+   The display name is up to you to choose, the App Domains should be your hostname (localhost or other domain name you may use), and you can also add the same privacy policy link as for google, https://www.privacypolicygenerator.info/live.php?token=gF3bqGg7XVtgMg0NM0fcSfvYxlaqjiJ5.
 Contact email should be your personal/business email.
-   And at the bottom, the site URL is: http://localhost:4400/
    ![fb settingsBasic](https://user-images.githubusercontent.com/17550473/107447621-cc9f4100-6b40-11eb-8224-437ade27b77a.PNG)

    And thats it.
 The Advanced settings are not needed.